top of page

 Thursday Cast:

-*Please note we try our best to adhere to a strict end time for auditions and callbacks but sometimes run out of time.
+*On occasion we have more auditions than anticipated.
 To ensure every actor gets a turn for their vocal audition; we may ask a few actors to stay 10-15 minutes behind to complete their vocal audition.

 WHAT TO BRING & WEAR:

 • Dance Attire: Come to auditions wearing something you can exercise, dance, or move freely in.
 Avoid jeans, miniskirts, or restrictive clothing.
-Wear closed toed shoes that stay on your feet well like sneakers and/or jazz shoes (preferred) if you have them.
-No flips flops, sandals, crocs, or Ugg boots please.
-If you have long hair, please make sure it is pulled up and out of the face.
+Wear closed toed shoes that stay on your feet well such as sneakers and/or jazz shoes if you have them.
+No flip flops, sandals, or ugg boots please.
+If you have long hair, make sure it is pulled up and out of your face.
 There will be both a dance and vocal audition.

 • Vocal Audition Attire: It is common practice to change into a nicer outfit for singing auditions depending upon the type of show.
 Many actors will do this at auditions, but it is not necessary nor required.
 If you have time to bring a second outfit then great, but do not worry if you cannot.